Publication Date: April 23, 2014

 Whether dipping a toe in the dating world, navigating the local constabulary or being chased by a man on a horse while naked, Ava reads as a woman in desperate need of finding her purpose.
 Thankfully she has faithful Greek friends to sit her down and remind her not to over-think things.
 Elena and Nikos lend support and act as something of a Greek chorus for the audience.

-If you like really well written women’s fiction pick Chasing Athens up today.
+If you like really well-written women’s fiction read an excerpt and pick up Chasing Athens by Marissa Tejada on